nuagenetworks/visualization-framework/docs/README.md

   - `queryConfiguration` is the contextualized query configuration
   - `state` is the redux state.
 It will allow you to define some [redux thunks](https://github.com/gaearon/redux-thunk)
 - **getRequestID(queryConfiguration, context)*** method that computes a unique string representing a request.
 The result will be stored in the redux state given this identifier.
-- **tabify(response)** transformes your service responses into a tabified result.
+- **tabify(response)** transforms your service responses into a array-like result.
 If no tabify method is defined, the response will be treated as it is.

 ### How to use my service ?